You are an Ecosystem: How Gut Microbiota Impact Human Health

 MS is an autoimmune, neurodegenerative disease in which the T cells attack the myelin sheath of neurons of the central nervous system (CNS), lowering signal transmission.
 With an average age of onset of 34 years old (usual range: 20-50), MS is a is triggered by a combination of environmental and genetic factors.
 The strongest genetic risk factor associated with MS is a gene system called human leukocyte antigen (HLA), which encodes the major histocompatibility complex (MHC) proteins.
 These cell-surface proteins regulate the human immune response.
 Environmental risk factors for multiple sclerosis include vitamin D deficiency, Epstein-Barr Virus (EBV), smoking, high-fat diet, pathogenic intestinal microbes, and antibiotic treatment.

-Development of the Gut Microbiome
+Development of the gut microbiome

 Gut microbes play crucial roles in the body, influencing our growth, immunity, mood, and more: